 Consider playing card games that encourage language, social skills, and more, including Go Fish, Uno, Crazy 8’s and Old Maid.
 Play them as is or make up your own rules!

-Abby Meister, MSDE, CED is currently a teacher in the Anabeth and John Weil Early Childhood Center at CID – Central Institute for the Deaf.
+Abby Meister, MSDE, CED is the content coordinator of the Emerson Center for Professional Development at CID – Central Institute for the Deaf.
 She has been a teacher of the deaf for over 10 years, primarily working with children ages 2-5.
 She has presented at professional conferences with content focusing on early intervention and listening and spoken language strategies for children who are deaf or hard of hearing.
 She received her master’s degree in deaf education through the Program in Audiology and Communication Sciences (PACS) at Washington University.